garthreckers/Flatell/README.md

 This is a minimal example to start using Spinion.

-One add on you can include is a ->wpRemoveJunk() method that will remove some of the more common (at least for me) code for projects.
+One add-on you can include is a ->wpRemoveJunk() method that will remove some of the more common out of the box code that I tend to override on all projects.
 This will remove a lot of the extra info in the <head> tag such as WP version, emoji code, rss feeds, etc. It also disables the top admin menu bar on the front end.
 Here is what that set up would look like.

 ```
 require_once('vendor/autoload.php');